-You can fix this issue using several solutions and get back to your Wordpress admin page without wasting the much time.
+You can fix this issue with several options and quickly get back to your WordPress admin page.

-After deactivating the plugin, rename the plugin folder inside the plugins directory.
+- After deactivating the plugin, rename the plugin folder inside the plugin directory.

 2. Activate a Default Theme